 As plain as possible

-Four particularly problematic terms are word, language, dialect and accent.
+Two particularly problematic terms are dialect and accent.

-It is often suggested that where there differences in the words themselves or the order of them, these differences should be treated as matters of dialect, and that where the differences are in the pronunciation of words, these should be treated as matters of acceent.
-There are many problems here.
-One problem is the distinctions are largly subjective.
-What counts as a difference?
+It is often suggested that where there differences in the words themselves or the order of them, these differences should be treated as matters of dialect, and that where the differences are in the pronunciation of words, these should be treated as matters of accent.
+But this is much less categorical than sometimes believed.

-In 1917, the phonetician, Daniel Jones, coined the term ‘Received pronunciation’ for what he quaintly called “the speech of men educated at one of the great public schools of Englind.”
+In 1917, the phonetician, Daniel Jones, coined the term ‘Received pronunciation’ for what he quaintly called “the speech of men educated at one of the great public schools of England.”
 What he thought of women’s speech or the speech of men educated anywhere else, such as members of the royal family at the time, he does not say.
 But the intention behind what is now mainly called RP is clear.
 It is the speech of privilege and inherited wealth in Britain.
 RP is sometimes characterised as an ‘accent’ of English, a particular way of pronouncing it.
-But this assumes that there are no associated particularities in the grammar.
-But these exist.
-One such particularity occurs in the question “How many are we?” completely ungrammatical for many speakers.
+But this falsely assumes that there are no associated particularities in the grammar or the lexicon.
 The characterisation of RP as an accent coyly hides the sociology.